-- Number of staff trained and informed of their obligations under the Modern Slavery Act 2015. - Any suspected or actual regulatory and enforcement action, linked to modern slavery and human trafficking, identified through our due diligence processes. - Whistleblowing reports, and the nature of disclosures and the output of investigations. - Internal audit and assurance activities, focusing on high risk areas.
+- Number of employees and contractors trained and informed of their obligations under the Modern Slavery Act 2015. - Any suspected or actual regulatory and enforcement action, linked to modern slavery and human trafficking, identified through our due diligence processes. - Whistleblowing reports, and the nature of disclosures and the output of investigations. - Internal audit and assurance activities, focusing on high risk areas.